This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Milder Smell

-The hypochlorous acid and hydrogen produced during electrolysis, forming a solution, does not smell as much as chlorine does and is milder to your nose.
+The hypochlorous acid and hydrogen produced during electrolysis, forming a solution, does not smell as strongly as chlorine does.
+It’s milder on your nose.

 Swimming in a pool that does not make you feel like you are drowning in chlorine would be an enjoyable experience.